 In a pinch: Fennel seeds and Szechuan peppercorns

-Like star anise, fennel seeds have a taste that is similar to licorice and contribute much to the distinctive flavor of five spice powder.
-The Szechuan peppercorns are another common ingredient in five spice powder and can provide a spicy bite to complement the sweetness of the fennel seeds.
+Like star anise, fennel seeds have a taste that is similar to licorice and contribute much to the distinctive flavor of five-spice powder.
+The Szechuan peppercorns are another common ingredient and can provide a spicy bite to complement the sweetness of the fennel seeds.